Humboldt-WI/blog/content/research/information_systems_1819/test.md

 	 src="/blog/img/seminar/HAN_img/han_sent.png">

-* Then the whole network is run on sentence level with basically the same procedure as on word level but now we focus on the actual sentence i.
+* Then the whole network is run on sentence level with basically the same procedure as on word level, but now we focus on the actual sentence i.
 Of course, there is no embedding layer as we already get sentence vectors **s_i** from word level as input.
 <br>

 ##### Sentence Encoder